-The Staff conference held in October 2018, one of the Trust's key Teaching & Learning events each year, focussed this year on disadvantaged students, developing actions we will take in continuing to raise their levels of achievement above the national average.
+The Staff conference held in October 2019, one of the Trust's key Teaching & Learning development events each year, focussed this year on students with special educational needs and disabilities (SEND).
+The keynote was "Inclusive High Quality Teaching (HQR) for SEND: What does it include?"